nmaliganis/ornico-services-core/ReadMe.md

 # Questions 4
 How did you find the test overall?
 Did you have any issues or have difficulties completing?
 # Amswer 4
 It was nice.
 Thank you.
-No I have not any difficulties completing this. :)
+No I did not have any difficulties completing this. :)